EpicoStudio/dynamic-year-block/readme.txt

 = Does the plugin use the client (via Javascript) or the server time (via PHP) to update the year? =

 The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time with using timezone specified in the “Settings → General → Timezone” on your WordPress dashboard, so it is important to set your timezone in order to display the year correctly, especially at the turn of the year.

+= Who's Rich Tabor? =
+As a WordPress entrepreneur, designer and developer all wrapped up in one, [@richard_tabor](http://twitter.com/richard_tabor) is recognized as one of the top leaders in this post-Gutenberg era of WordPress.
+His design chops have topped the 2018 Automattic Design Awards and led him to found CoBlocks – a top-notch set of page builder blocks and tools for Gutenberg, ThemeBeans – a premier WordPress theme shop and [Iceberg](https://useiceberg.com/?utm_source=wp-org&utm_medium=post-modified-time-block&utm_campaign=readme-faq) – a markdown editor for Gutenberg.

 == Screenshots ==